BBaysinger/s2-experience-spokane-2018/README.md

 # What is this?

 Very simple SPA created by me and Seven2 Interactive to draw talent to the agency.
-Project was put on hold, but persists here as it happens that it's the only Angular projects I can show source for.
+Project was put on hold, but persists here as it happens that it's the only Angular project I can show source for so far.

-...Working on documenting and cleaning up as time allows.
+Working on documenting and cleaning up as time allows, *but* this isn't necessarily the kind a project where documentation is crucial, but will be working that in more as it may be scrutinized at this point.

 # S2es